-For rating transmission projects, CRISIL Ratings focuses on adequacy and stability of cash flow for servicing debt, and liquidity required to mitigate counterparty payment risks.
+For rating transmission projects, Crisil Ratings focuses on adequacy and stability of cash flow for servicing debt, and liquidity required to mitigate counterparty payment risks.

-CRISIL Ratings also evaluates qualitative factors to arrive at the standalone rating of transmission SPVs and may factor in parent/group support or external credit enhancements through guarantees (partial or full).
-Criteria for factoring in parent/group support and for evaluating partial guarantee instruments are covered under other articles on CRISIL Ratings' website.
+Crisil Ratings also evaluates qualitative factors to arrive at the standalone rating of transmission SPVs and may factor in parent/group support or external credit enhancements through guarantees (partial or full).
+Methodologies for factoring in parent/group support and for evaluating partial guarantee instruments are covered under other criteria available on Crisil Ratings' website.

-Rating criteria for solar power projects5
+Rating methodology for solar power projects